Rurouni Kenshin: Restoration: Production

-The first thing Watsuki thought about when starting it was what he should change besides the structure.
-He described the process of writing a serial manga as like building a "multi-layered three-dimensional puzzle"; putting together differently shaped pieces to make it entertaining and worth reading every week or month.
-He called it an organic process where even the author can not envision its completed form until it is done.
-Although Restoration was a monthly serial, because it had already been "built" once before, the artist said it was more like a one-shot or "flat puzzle."
-He challenged himself to express Kenshin's inner feelings.
-Watsuki compared Kenshin's role in the original manga to that of Kōmon in Mito Kōmon or Yoshimune's in Abarenbō Shōgun, where the supporting characters built the drama and he was the hero who would defeat the villains.
-This made it easy to express the thoughts of the surrounding characters but not Kenshin's, so he wanted to "dig deeper" into Kenshin this time.
-It turned out harder than he imagined.
-Although drawing it was not difficult, when he tried to make it entertaining the story got gloomier due to Kenshin's regrets.
-By chapter four he got worried it would be a repeat of the Jinchū Arc of the original manga.
-This is when he gave up digging deeper into Kenshin's thoughts.
+Watsuki's primary consideration was what to change besides the structure.
+He described writing a serial manga as assembling a "multi-layered three-dimensional puzzle", an organic process where the final form is not clear until completion.
+As Restoration had already been "built" once, he found the process more akin to a one-shot or a "flat puzzle."
+He aimed to express more of Kenshin's inner feelings, comparing Kenshin's original role to that of Kōmon in Mito Kōmon or Yoshimune in Abarenbō Shōgun, where supporting characters built the drama and the hero defeated villains.
+This made it easier to express the thoughts of surrounding characters rather than Kenshin's own.
+Attempting to "dig deeper" into Kenshin's psyche proved difficult; while the art was not challenging, the story grew gloomier due to Kenshin's regrets.
+By chapter four, Watsuki grew concerned it would resemble the Jinchū Arc of the original manga and abandoned this deeper exploration.

 Character changes

-Watsuki tried expressing more of Kenshin's inner feelings in Restoration; a man who brought about a peaceful new era can not find his place because of the acts he committed in the past.
-He tried expressing this with the "pool of blood" theme.
-The author said this version of the character seems slightly more immature than the original because he is more reserved and excitable; "perhaps he isn't too hero-like."
-Watsuki changed the way Hiten Mitsurugi-ryū and its techniques are written purely for fun.
-The editorial office even got a phone call pointing this out.
-The most noticeable change in his appearance is the addition of a white scarf, "scarf = hero."
-Watsuki also changed his cross-shaped scar; leaving it white for Kenshin, but shading it black when his Battōsai persona takes over.
-The author said because of the way he draws now, he struggled with Kenshin's hair, unable to get the original bushy feeling it had until the end.
+In Restoration, Watsuki attempted to express more of Kenshin's inner conflict as a man who helped usher in a peaceful era but could not find his place due to past actions, using a "pool of blood" theme.
+He described this version as slightly more immature, reserved, and excitable, and "perhaps he isn't too hero-like."
+The depiction of Hiten Mitsurugi-ryū and its techniques was altered for fun, a change significant enough that the editorial office received a phone call about it.
+Kenshin's most noticeable visual changes are a white scarf—"scarf = hero"—and his cross-shaped scar, which is left white but shaded black when his Battōsai persona emerges.
+Watsuki also noted that his current art style made it difficult to capture Kenshin's original bushy hair until the end of the project.